 Many people spend only one day at Meteora, which personally I think is a bit short.
 However, if the choice is between one day and not at all, visit Meteora for the one day!

 I would suggest two full days is a better amount of time to spend in Meteora.
 You can see the Meteora monasteries at a more relaxed pace, take a hike, and even visit the Meteora Mushroom museum!

 Travel Tips for Visiting Meteora

-Meteora is best visited from the nearby town of Kalambaka (sometimes translated Kalabaka and Kalapaka just to make things simple!
+Meteora is best visited from the nearby town of Kalambaka.
+This town is sometimes translated Kalabaka and Kalapaka just to make things simple!

-There are various hiking trails which lead from monastery to monastery, but plan ahead, and take plenty of water.
+Hiking in Meteora – There are various hiking trails which lead from monastery to monastery, but plan ahead, and take plenty of water.

-Alternatively, those with a car may find it more convenient to drive around the area and enjoy the views, as we did.
-It is also possible to hire a taxi for the day, and there are plenty of tours that can be booked.
+Getting around Meteora – Alternatively, those with a car may find it more convenient to drive around the area and enjoy the views, as we did.
+For non-drivers, it's possible to hire a taxi for the day.
+There are plenty of organised tours of Meteora that can be booked.